ECCooney/Weathertop/README.md

 # Weathertop
+Ellen Cooney Weathertop Project

 Weather readings app which allows a user to input readings from a weather station to view in a dashboard.
-Includes min/max calcualtions, conversions and trends.
+Includes min/max calculations, conversions and trends.